javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 Here's the code to correctly handle the parallel upgrade.

-It installs an `onversionchange` handler after the database is opened, that closes the old connection:
+It installs, after the database is opened, an `onversionchange` handler that closes the connection:

 ```js
 let openRequest = indexedDB.open("store", 2);